alanesq/CameraWifiMotion/README.md

 The sketch can use OTA (Over the air updates) to update the software, this can be enabled/disabled in the main settings of the sketch.
-If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled otherwise OTA will not work.
+If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled and partition table "custom" selected, otherwise OTA will not work.
 In an attempt to give some form of security to OTA I have set up the sketch so that when OTA is enabled you can not access it until you have first entered a password, accessed via "http://x.x.x.x/ota" You can change this password in the main settings (OTAPassword).